 In the unfortunate event that your home and belongings are damaged by fire and smoke, are you prepared to make a proper home insurance claim?

 Fire damage can completely change someone’s life.
 Whether it was one room or an entire house, the effects can feel overwhelming.
 You may return and find all of your belongings either completely destroyed or heavily damaged.
 The smoke from these fires builds up and creates a thick covering on nearly everything in your house.
-All of the installations in your house is likely saturated with smoke and there is probably a need to replace most of, if not all, of your belongings.
+All of the installations in your house is likely saturated with smoke, covered in fire foam, and there is probably a need to replace most of, if not all, of your belongings.
 This article will tell you the steps to take, and how to move forward, following a fire in your home.

 What should I do immediately after a fire?

 The first thing you should do is always document.
 If you have homeowners insurance and you want to make a claim against your insurance company for the damage, make sure you call the insurance company and they will set you up with an adjuster.
 If you have a homeowners insurance policy, it is likely that your losses will be covered by this policy.
 Typically, homeowners insurance policies cover damage as the result of fire and smoke.
 Of course, every insurance policy is different but usually, the contents of your home would be covered if they were damaged.

 To properly document the damage, you need to make sure you have the date of the fire, what was damaged, the address of the property, photos of the damaged property, and a police report which references the incident.